WILLIAM SELBY’S GEOGRAPHY FIELD

 251, the lab on the south side of the second floor, at 8:30 am to

-prepare for departure.
+Virginia Ave Park before 9 to board a bus).
 Students in the one unit field course must also attend both Friday class sessions on

 September 5 and November 7, 4-7 pm, also in HSS 251.